gabrielgyns/whatsapp-clone/README.md

 - Create a Room Chat
 - Send a message.

+### Possible NEW Features:
+- Store user' session after Login with Google.
+- Create a drop down menu in settings that allows user CHANGE THEME or LOGOUT.
+- Delete message by id.

 ### Clone it & Start the server

 `` git clone https://github.com/gabrielgyns/whatsapp-clone.git `` to clone the project